 For a fun, educational and local family field trip, visit the Robert J. Lagomarsino Visitor Center at Channel Islands National Park at the Ventura Harbor.
-This visitor center is free of charge, accessible daily from 8:30am to 5pm, and features a bookstore, marine aquatic life exhibits, a nicely done 25 minute movie, "A Treasure in the Sea" and friendly National Park Service staff to answer your questions.
+This visitor center is free of charge and features a bookstore, marine aquatic life exhibits, a nicely done 25 minute movie, "A Treasure in the Sea" and friendly National Park Service staff to answer your questions.

-The visitor center. located at 1901 Spinnaker Drive, Ventura, is open 8:30 am until 5 pm daily.
-On weekends and holidays (except Thanksgiving and Christmas Day) at 11 am and 3 pm rangers offer a variety of free public programs covering the resources of the park.
+Located at 1901 Spinnaker Drive, Ventura, the visitor cneter is open 8:30 am until 5 pm daily.
+On weekends and holidays (except Thanksgiving and Christmas Day) at 11 am and 3 pm, rangers offer a variety of free public programs covering the resources of the park.
 Click here for programs and events scheduled at the visitor center.
 Call 805.658.5730 for more information.

 On a clear day you can see two of the five islands that compose the Channel Islands National Park - Anacapa and Santa Cruz.
 The park boundary also includes the waters one nautical mile out around the islands.
 The Channel Islands National Marine Sanctuary extends an additional five nautical miles out.

 The Anacapas: When you look through the telescope (on the deck...or from other locations in Ventura County) you can see that Anacapa actually consists of three small islets.
 The Chumash Indians called Anacapa "Anyapa" meaning "ever-changing."
 It is an appropriate name as changing weather conditions modify the island's appearance.
 If you look at East Anacapa Island you may be able to see the lighthouse and the hole in the middle of arch rock.